 The Ochsner Hematology Oncology Training Program is an ACGME-accredited combined Hematology and Medical Oncology program that offers dual-specialty training.
-We offer two positions in each first-year class.
+We offer three positions in each first-year class.
 The program is three years in length.
 Fellows spend a majority of their time in clinical training, with 3-6 months spent in mentored research.
 In addition, there is ongoing experience in the hematologic malignancies/stem cell transplant program, both inpatient and outpatient.

 Both the ASCO and ASH in-service training exams are utilized as learning tools.